FENECON Commercial 50 — Assembly and Operating Instructions

 |

-The integration of a Combined Heat and Power unit (CHP) into electrical energy management is an advanced form of sector coupling of electricity and heat.
+The integration of a combined heat and power plant (CHP) into electrical energy management is an advanced form of sector coupling of electricity and heat.

-When the battery is charging, this signal is stopped again to prevent the CHP electricity from being fed into the grid unnecessarily.
+When the battery is charging, this signal is stopped again to prevent the CHP’s current from being fed into the grid unnecessarily.

 |